Centauri gets in tune against Miners

 LA JARA — The Falcons christened their newly waxed court on Thursday night with two drubbings of the Trinidad Miners.
 At a statistical glance neither Miners team presented much of a threat.
 And on the court neither one held up to the offensive onslaught from Centauri very well.

-The girl’s game looked like a mismatch on paper with the Falcons taking 8 straight games while Trinidad had only won two.
+The girls’ game looked like a mismatch on paper with the Falcons taking eight straight games while Trinidad had only won two.
 And after one quarter the books showed the same mismatch with the Falcons out scoring Trinidad 23-4.
 Continual steals and sprints to the basket made for a second quarter where the Miners only managed one basket closing the half at 36-6.

 The third quarter was the back breaker where Centauri triggered a running clock after going up 46-10.
 The two teams combined for 14 points in the final chapter bringing the game to its merciful 55-15 conclusion.

 Falcon Caroline Van Berkum paced the Centauri ladies for the night and tied all offensive production from the Miners with 15 points.
-Behind Van Berkum was Ember Canty with 8 points.
+Behind Van Berkum was Ember Canty with eight points.

 Centauri’s boys started a little slower but got in a rhythm and took down the Miners as well.
 Trinidad started out competitive fighting for an edge all throughout first quarter and even entered the second quarter with a lead, 22-20.